Jhevan-Baque/MP4/README.md

 ---

-### 🧩 Core Functions

 #### `main()`

 The game entry point:
 - Initializes player data.
-- Uses `std::latch` to wait for all player names and decisions.
+- Uses `latch` to wait for all player names and decisions.
-- Starts rounds using `std::barrier` to sync players per question.
+- Starts each round using `barrier` to sync players per question.
 - Shuffles questions and runs 3 rounds.
-- Evaluates answers and declares the winner.
+- Checks answers and declares the winner.

 ---